dmennell/konvoyToolbox/install/konvoy-onPrem-openEbs/README.md

 * 3+ x 55GB+ drives attached to each worker node (drives should not be partitioned/formatted)
 * kubectl installed on client node and configured to access desired Kubernetes cluster
 * Helm installed and configured on client node
-* Download/Clone/Copy/Whatever these files locally to your computer.

 ## Install, Start, Enable, Validate iSCSI Client Software
 This process needs to be completed on every Kubelet (non control-plane) node as Open EBS relies on the iSCSI Initiator and tools.
 Run the following commands: